Skiing & snowboarding in the Tiroler Zugspitz Arena

 Winter sports events in the region

 You’ve always wanted to be the first to hit the slopes and leave your tracks in the fresh snow?
 During the First Track experience in the Tiroler Zugspitz Arena, winter sports enthusiasts get to do just that – followed by a scrumptious breakfast with stunning scenic views.
-Skiers or snowboarders who can’t get enough should give nighttime skiing on select days a try: In Berwang, you can enjoy late-night skiing under starlight skies.
+Skiers or snowboarders who can’t get enough should give nighttime skiing on select days a try: In Berwang and Ehrwald, you can enjoy late-night skiing under starlight skies.

 Tip: Find out more about these and other events in the region by having a look at the event calendar!